wnyc/cicada/instructions.md

 #### Step 03

-If you haven’t already, download and install Arduino on your computer. [link]
+If you haven’t already, [download and install Arduino](http://arduino.cc/en/main/software) on your computer.

 # Assembly